matteocao/super-duper-test/README.md

 ### Computational constraints

-The total running time of your script on 100 test challenges shall not pass the 4 hours on a standard github action VM: 10% exceptions are tolerated, more running time will be penalised.
+The total running time of your script on 100 test tasks shall not pass the 4 hours on a standard github action VM: 10% exceptions are tolerated, more running time will be penalised.
 The maximum running time for the CI is 6h: beyond that time, the CI will timeout and fail.

 ### Test data